jbock-java/jbock/README.md

 ### Escape sequence

 There can sometimes be ambiguity between positional and regular parameters.
-If the `allowEscapeSequence = true` flag is given, the special token `--` can be used to resolve this.
+If the `allowEscapeSequence` flag is present, the special token `--` can be used to resolve this.

 ````java
 @CommandLineArguments(allowEscapeSequence = true)